Ἦν τὸ φῶς τὸ ἀληθινόν ὃ φωτίζει πάντα ἄνθρωπον ἐρχόμενον εἰς τὸν κόσμον

 Paul does indeed affirm that “through one person sin entered the world, and through sin, death, and thus death came to all, inasmuch as all sinned (Rom5:12); and likewise “just as in Adam all die, so too in Christ shall all be brought to life” (1Cor15:22).
 But these texts are not making the case for traducianism: the source of the problem is not man’s soul, which has been created and enlightened by Christ and is governed by the conscience; it is the procreated intellectual vessel (i.e. body and brain) that it temporally inhabits that causes man to sin.
 “O wretched man that I am; who can deliver me from the body of this death?
 I thank God it is through Jesus Christ our Lord” (Rom7:25).
 And for the Christian that deliverance has already begun, such that in Paul’s words he or she is given the spiritual resources to “possess his own vessel in sanctification and honour” (1Thes4:4).

-There is great deal more that could be said on this subject and it has been in “The Fellowship of the Secret”, a free PDF of which is available HERE
+There is great deal more that could be said on this subject and it has been in “The Little Book of Providence”, a free PDF of which is available HERE